Public Speaking in Your Homeschool: Why and How?

 Since they were small, my children have practiced memorizing Scripture and reciting poems.
 As they get older, I look for opportunities for them to share what we are learning with family and friends.
 In different group settings, I have my children share book reports, projects, or research studies with friends and family.

-This blog post details the benefits of public speaking, plus we practice this skill in our homeschool.
+This blog post details the benefits of public speaking, plus how we practice this skill in our homeschool.

 In this blog post: